 - T1 C+ (Gd): heterogeneous enhancement

-The diagnosis can be confirmed with Tc99m sulphur colloid scan which will demontrate increased uptake as long as the splenunculus is at least 2 cm in diameter, although hybrid imaging with SPECT/CT could reach beyond this limit 7.
+The diagnosis can be confirmed with Tc-99m sulfur colloid scan which will demonstrate increased uptake as long as the splenunculus is at least 2 cm in diameter; improved sensitivity with hybrid imaging (SPECT-CT) is possible 7.

-When Tc99m sulphur colloid fails to prove splenic tissue, Tc99m-tagged heat-damaged RBC scan (Tc-99m-DRBC) with autologous erythrocytes remains gold-standard of imaging, being capable of specifically proving splenic tissue 6,8.
+When Tc-99m sulfur colloid fails to confirm the presence of splenic tissue, Tc-99m-tagged heat-damaged RBC scan (Tc-99m-DRBC) with autologous erythrocytes remains the gold-standard of imaging, being capable of specifically proving splenic tissue 6,8.

 Splenosis should not be confused with polysplenia or accessory spleens (splenunculi), which are congenital in origin and retain arterial supply from the splenic artery.
 They are also composed of normal splenic tissue.
 Depending on their location they may appear to be arising from various organs, and thus mimic malignancy.